Skip to main content

 2. Enable self-service refunds

-3. Scan tickets at your event
+3. Check-in attendees at your event

-4. Communicate any changes early
+4. Communicate any changes early and clearly

-If your event is postponed, changed, or cancelled, notify buyers as soon as possible.
+• If your event is postponed, changed, or cancelled, notify buyers as soon as possible.
 Frustrated buyers who feel left in the dark are far more likely to go to their bank.
-Use the email campaigns tool in Humanitix to keep your attendees informed.

 5. Respond to buyer enquiries quickly

-Many chargebacks happen because a buyer couldn't reach the host.
+• Many chargebacks happen because a buyer couldn't reach the host.
 Make sure your contact details are accurate and ensure you can be notified of any buyer or attendee enquiries, and aim to respond to refund requests and complaints promptly.
-A fast, helpful response can prevent a dispute from escalating to a bank.

 Chargeback vs. refund: what's the difference?